JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Latent Space Properties

 \subsubsection{Model Configurations and Training Methods}

-We denote the vanilla Transformer baseline as $T$, the COCONUT-style coupled latent space reasoning model as $C$, and the decoupled model as $R$ (both JEPA-Reasoner and Talker are included). \cref{tab:cfg_model_config} shows detailed model configurations used in this section:
+We define three model variants: the vanilla Transformer baseline ($T$), the coupled COCONUT model ($C$), and our decoupled JEPA-Reasoner ($R$). \cref{tab:cfg_model_config} shows detailed model configurations used in this section:

-We first pretrain Transformer models on CFG data with cross-entropy loss, then pick the checkpoint with optimal accuracy on CFG completion task.
-This unified checkpoint serves as the initialization for all subsequent models.\footnote{The JEPA-Reasoner is initialized using the first $N$ blocks of the pretrained Transformer to match its layer count.} We then post-train the Transformer to obtain baseline $T$.
-COCONUT models are trained to predict a sequence of four hidden states followed by four tokens, with loss computed exclusively on the target tokens.
-The JEPA-Reasoner and Dual Talker model $R$ are trained following the methodology in \cref{sec:training}.
-All training phases use identical hyperparameters (learning rate $1\times10^{-4}$, effective batch size 128, context length 1024) and all models are trained until their loss stabilizes.
-The best-performing checkpoint is selected as the representative for each architecture.
+We first pretrain a Transformer on CFG data using cross-entropy loss.
+The checkpoint with the highest accuracy is selected as the initialization for all subsequent models \footnote{The JEPA-Reasoner is initialized using the first $N$ blocks of the pretrained Transformer to match its layer count.}.
+We then post-train $T$ as a baseline. $C$ is trained to predict a sequence of hidden states followed by tokens. $R$ is trained following the methodology in \cref{sec:training}.
+All training phases use identical hyperparameters (learning rate $1\times10^{-4}$, batch size 128, and context length 1024) and all models are trained until the loss stabilizes.
+Then the best-performing checkpoint is selected as the representative for each architecture.